atende/jira/RUNNING_PROXY.md

 * proxy_read_timeout
 * send_timeout

-That is because the post size too upload files in nginx is very small, and the timeout to the proxy is small to.
-The timeout cause some operations like backup restore to timeout in proxy before they actually fail in the application.
+That is because the post size in nginx is too small for upload of files, and the timeout as well.
+The timeout cause some operations like backup and restore to timeout in proxy before they actually fail in the application.

-For that reason a docker image was created with to customize this properties:
+For that reason a docker image was created to customize this properties:
 **atende/nginx-proxy**, it just alter de defaults with:

     server_tokens off;